-If you think a Processor could be a good match for your use case, ask yourself if you have tried these two alternatives:
+If you think a Processor could be a good match for your use case, always try these three alternatives first (in order of preference):

 - 1. Could an operator or combination of operators fit the bill?
 (See Which operator do I need?.) - 2.
 Could a "generator" operator work instead?
-(Generally, these operators are made to bridge APIs that are not reactive, providing a "sink" that is similar in concept to a Processor, in the sense that it lets you manually populate the sequence with data or terminate it).
+(Generally, these operators are made to bridge APIs that are not reactive, providing a sink per Subscriber for that purpose). - 3.
+Could a "standalone sink" from Sinks work?